arunkumarsakthivel/cicd-github-actions-ex/README.md

-1. Create a Sprinboot project and add a one simple API
+1. Create a Springboot project and add a one simple API
-2.
+2. Create a Workflow in Actions
+3.